rennsport/hospital-readmission-predictors/SUBMISSION.md

 ## Data Exploration and Preparation

-The dataset contained over 100,000 records across multiple hospitals, offering a rich view of patient demographics, diagnoses, treatments, and outcomes.
+The dataset contains over 100,000 records across multiple hospitals, offering a rich view of patient demographics, diagnoses, treatments, and outcomes.
 However, the initial inspection revealed several data quality issues requiring substantial preprocessing before analysis.

 **Missing Data and Quality Challenges**
 Three variables—`weight` (96.9% missing), `baseline_anxiety_score` (94.7%), and `followup_anxiety_score` (83.3%)—had extreme missingness.
 Additionally, placeholders such as `'?'` were prevalent in fields like `medical_specialty` (49.1%) and `payer_code` (39.6%).
 To preserve interpretability: